Skip to main content

 Biography

-Formerly a postdoctoral Research Fellow at the Department of Music, Trinity College Dublin, his recent research has examined how the once-ubiquitous Compact Disc (CD) audio format was designed, subverted, reproduced and domesticated for musical ends.
-This project was supported by the Irish Research Council under the Government of Ireland Postdoctoral Fellowship programme for the period 2019–2021.
+Before coming to Durham, he was a postdoctoral Research Fellow at the Department of Music, Trinity College Dublin.
+There, he examined how the once-ubiquitous Compact Disc (CD) audio format was designed, subverted, reproduced, and domesticated for musical ends.
+This project was supported by the Irish Research Council under the Government of Ireland Postdoctoral Fellowship programme for the period 2019–2021 and continues at Durham.
+A short audio production marking the 40-year history of the audio CD was prepared (with Rachel Smith), drawing on original interviews with people involved in the production of optical media within and beyond the UK.

-Before returning to Europe, he completed a PhD in Music Theory from Columbia University (2019), where he wrote a dissertation on the early use of digital computers in the analysis of musical scores under the supervision of Joseph Dubiel.
-At Columbia, he designed and taught a course on the critique of “digital music” (2018), and instructed the undergraduate sections in history of Western music for non-musicians (2018) and the fundamentals of music theory (2017).
-Shortly before he began graduate studies in music at Columbia, he graduated from TCD with a B.A.
-(Mod.) in Music and Mathematics (2013).
+He holds a PhD in Music Theory from Columbia University (2019), where he wrote a dissertation on the early use of digital computers in the analysis of musical scores under the supervision of Joseph Dubiel.
+At Columbia, he taught primarily in music and digital humanities.
+He designed and taught a course on the critique of “digital music” (2018), and was instructor of record for undergraduate sections in the core curriculum course on history of Western music for non-musicians (2018) and the fundamentals of music theory (2017).
+Shortly before he began graduate studies in music at Columbia, he graduated from TCD with a joint honours degree (a “two-subject moderatorship”) in Music and Mathematics (2013).

 Research interests